Camelia03/portofolio-project-5/README.md

     `npm run build && rm-rf ../staticfiles/build && mv build ../staticfiles`

 6. Connect the project's GitHub repository to Heroku for streamlined synchronization.

+### Database Setup
+Log into ElephantSQL.com and access your dashboard.
+Click "Create New Instance".
+Configure a plan, set a Name, choose the Tiny Turtle (Free) plan, and leave the Tags field empty.
+Pick a data center near you under "Select Region".
+Review your settings and click "Create instance".
+Return to the ElephantSQL dashboard and click on the instance name for your project.
+In the URL section, click the copy icon to copy the database URL.
+In your workspace, ensure you have Django and Gunicorn installed using pip3 install 'django<4' gunicorn Also, make sure to install infrastructure for the database with pip3 install dj_database_url===0.5.0 psycopg2 Update the requirements.txt file if necessary.

 ## Credits
 ### Code